josephalfred7/Teamify/README.md

 All three jobs begin with a fresh Ubuntu instance.
 In `unit_tests`, all tests are run that don't require a web server.
 In `feature_tests`, a production-like environment is set up so that the remaining tests that do require a web server can run.
 Finally, the `deployment` job connects to the production server and runs a [set of scripts](https://github.com/josephalfred7/Teamify/tree/master/deploy) to pull any updates and make configuration changes if necessary.

-We testsed the system to make sure it properly blocks deployment when any issue is found.
+We tested the system to make sure it properly blocks deployment when any issue is found.
 First, we purposefully committed a failing programmer test in the `unit_tests` suite, and you can see below that the `feature_tests` and `deployment` jobs were not run:

 ![Failed programmer test prevents production-like testing and production deployment](admin/PipelineFailedProgrammerTest.png)